ofirgall/dotfiles/README.md

 ---

 ## TODO
+* nvim - refactoring.nvim - open issues for cleanup all lines, multiple debug prints with unique ids (indexed if we can)
 * python - ctxmanager snippet
 * nvim - diffconflicts isn't perfect yet (need to test with multiple conflicts in file + merges that solved)
 * nvim - autosuspend Lsp/nvim if not active